-The P&M Committee 1) reviews the academic records of WCUCOM students to monitor the fulfillment of academic requirements, 2) determines eligibility for ongoing study or appropriate remedial action, 3) tracks progress of students with academic deficiencies, and 4) recommends appropriate action to the WCUCOM Dean regarding grades, absences, remediation, promotions, graduation, dismissal, and placement after a leave of absence.
+The P&M Committee 1) reviews the academic records of WCUCOM students to monitor the fulfillment of academic requirements, 2) determines eligibility for ongoing study or appropriate remedial action, 3) tracks progress of students with academic deficiencies, and 4) recommends appropriate action to the appropriate associate dean regarding grades, absences, remediation, promotions, graduation, dismissal, and placement after a leave of absence.
 The P&M Committee may occasionally require the appearance of a student before the committee in order to directly obtain additional information not available in submitted documentation.
 Legal counsel for the student is not allowed at these internal hearings.

-Formative review of student progress is undertaken several times each semester.
 In addition, at the end of the academic year, the P&M Committee conducts a summative review of all transcripts, records, and reports to confirm whether students have fulfilled their academic requirements.
 The P&M Committee may recommend promotion to the following year, repetition of the year just completed, remediation of specific courses, or dismissal.
-All final recommendations regarding student academic performance, remediation, warning, or probationary status are submitted in writing by the chair of the P&M Committee to the WCUCOM Dean.
-The WCUCOM Dean may accept or reject the committee's recommendations, and may:
+All final recommendations regarding student academic performance, remediation, warning, or probationary status are submitted in writing by the chair of the P&M Committee to the appropriate associate dean.
+The associate dean may accept or reject the committee's recommendations, and may recommend other actions as necessary for the student.
+The appropriate associate dean, as well as the WCUCOM Dean, with the advice of the P&M Committee, can require the withdrawal of a student at any time if, in the opinion of the majority of the members of the committee, the student should not continue in the WCUCOM curriculum.